MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ![SmartScreen warning message for link to external site](media/microsoft-edge-security-smartscreen/microsoft-edge-smartscreen-warning.png)

+Users are giving the option of reporting a blocked site as safe or unsafe from within the warning message.
+For more information, see [how to report a site](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-set-individual-device#how-users-can-report-websites-as-safe-or-unsafe).

 > [!CAUTION]
 > By default, SmartScreen lets users bypass warnings.
 Because this user interaction is potentially risky, we recommend that you review these [recommended group policy settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-available-settings#recommended-group-policy-and-mdm-settings-for-your-organization).